Frankfurt Lions: History

 The hockey team was founded as a section of the renowned sports club Eintracht Frankfurt in 1959.
 After the section split from the club on March 5, 1991, the hockey team was renamed the Frankfurter ESC "Die Löwen" (meaning The Lions).

 When the DEL formed in 1994, the team became known as the Frankfurt Lions.
-It experienced its greatest success in 2004 when it won the DEL, but folded in 2010 after having had their licence revoked and was replaced by a phoenix club, the Löwen Frankfurt.
+It experienced its greatest success in 2004 when it won the DEL.

+Despite its popularity, the club faced increasing financial pressure, partly due to the strong competition for sponsors and public attention from football in Frankfurt.
+After the Frankfurt Lions were unable to meet the financial requirements for the 2010–11 DEL season, the professional organisation ceased operations in 2010.
+A separate club, Löwen Frankfurt, subsequently began playing in the lower-tier Regionalliga and continued the tradition of professional ice hockey in the city.